By Miles Hamzi

 “Canada gave me a new life.
 I am two years old,” says Akinmade.
 As a government-sponsored refugee from Nigeria, Akin had high expectations but the journey has been a struggle.

 “You don’t experience the real Canada until you live in it.
 People are warm and friendly; the government and people are helpful.
-Beyond that, there are harsh realities,” says the 40-year-old.
+Beyond that, there are harsh realities,” says Akin.

 Like many newcomers with no credit history and no Canadian experience, finding a job and a place to live made his life even more difficult.
 He was getting conflicting advice.

-Earlier this year, he heard about MNLCT’s media and communications bridging program, BEMC, which he is enrolled in.
+Earlier this year, he heard about MNLCT’s media and communications bridging program, BEMC, in which he is enrolled.
 “I love this program and I am meeting wonderful people.
-The instructors made me comfortable, and have opened my eyes to a Canada I haven’t yet seen.”
-He is looking forward to placement in a company where he can work on product designs, user experience and mobile applications – his passion.
+The instructors made me comfortable and have opened my eyes to a Canada I haven’t yet seen.”
+He is looking forward to placement in a company where he can work on product designs, user experience, and mobile applications – his passion.

 I want to feel settled.
 I want to start my life.
 I have always been someone who creates solutions, to help people.
 I am very optimistic and see a lot of opportunities.”